Need help? Our experts are ready to find the solution you need.

 - CUSMA/USMCA compliance

 - Export services, including entry in the Canadian Export Reporting System (CERS)

 - Specific product requirements

 This new account revenue management program requires importers to register with the Canada Border Services Agency (CBSA) directly through the Customs Assessment and Revenue Management (CARM) client portal.
-Since CBSA is changing the way all goods will be imported into Canada, you will need to create an account directly with CBSA, delegate authority to Lynden Canada Co. as your customs broker, and obtain a bond.
+Since CBSA is changing the way all goods will be imported into Canada, you will need to create an account directly with CBSA, delegate authority to a customs broker, and obtain a bond.
 At your convenience, please access the CARM Client Portal to set up your account.
 All customs brokers, importers, and any third-party agencies are all required to create an account with CBSA CARM.

-When fully implemented in October 2023, this program will require all clients to post security directly with CBSA and pay any monthly duties or taxes directly to CBSA.
+When fully implemented in May 2024, this program will require all clients to post security directly with CBSA and pay any monthly duties or taxes directly to CBSA.
 At the end of each month, CBSA will provide a monthly statement of account for payment.
 Clients will then be required to pay CBSA the amount owing as well as post a surety bond with CBSA for any duties and taxes owing in the final phase of CARM.
-Lynden will still act as customs broker and provide clearance for each shipment the same as we are currently doing.
-The only change will be the payment directly from the client for all duties and taxes.
-Lynden will only bill a brokerage charge for the customs clearance.
+Lynden will facilitate customs clearance for customer shipments and will only bill a brokerage fee.
+The change will be the payment directly from the client for all duties and taxes.

 You can visit the CBSA’s CARM website for a full description of this new program, including its benefits, timeline for implementation, and other supporting information and instructions.
 While all importers will have to register themselves directly, please contact us for guidance during registration as needed.

 As per customs regulations, all invoices must contain the following information:

 - Country of origin